SEO Holiday Gift Guide (Part 1)

 The SEO Holiday Gift Guide will help you and your site keep Google happy this holiday season and beyond.
-We made the list, now all you have to do is check it twice and choose one—or all of them if you really want to get on Google’s good side.
+We made a list, now all you have to do is check it twice and choose one—or all of them if you want to get on Google’s good side.

 Stay tuned next week for more gift ideas for your favorite search engine.